The Ultimate List of Fermented Drinks From Around The World

 There are many different types of fermented milk drinks.
 Here are some of the super easy options for gut-healthy refreshment:

 Russian shepherds invented milk kefir (also known as just “kefir”), which is a refreshing and tangy beverage.
 Kefir grains consist of bacteria and yeast existing in a symbiotic relationship.
-The “grains” in Kefir grains, merely describes the look of the culture; it does not contain any real “grains” such as wheat, rye, etc.
+The “grains” in Kefir grains, merely describe the look of the culture; it does not contain any real "grains" such as wheat, rye, etc.

-The kefir grains are mixed with dairy milk, either cow, goat, sheep or even coconut milk to make a refreshing probiotic-rich drink.
-Milk kefir is an amazing base of endless possibilities of Kefir smoothies.
+The kefir grains are mixed with dairy milk, either cow, goat, sheep, or even coconut milk to make a refreshing probiotic-rich drink.
+Milk kefir is an amazing base of endless possibilities for Kefir smoothies.
 Try a few:

 - Easy Banana Kefir Smoothie